cryptomad-seminars/cryptomad-seminars.github.io/_posts/2021-09-02-welcome-to-cryptomad.markdown

 Madrid has gained critical mass on applied cryptographers in the past few years.
 Our goal is to form community, and foster collaboration.

-We will be anouncing seminar dates soon.
+We will be announcing seminar dates soon.
 Stay tuned!
 You can follow us on [twitter](https://www.twitter.com/cryptomad_talks).

 <!--